 Perks can make your workplace stand out to potential new hires and re-engage current staff while boosting employee morale.
 According to research for our Salary Guide, flexible schedules and remote work options are the perks many professionals value most.
 In addition, just over 40 percent of the professionals we surveyed said stipends for home offices are among the perks workers want most.

 Keeping employees fit — mentally, physically and financially — is just good business.
 Many leading employers expanded and improved their wellness offerings during 2021 and 2022, amid the pandemic, to help support employees and prioritize their well-being.
 Stress management programs, retirement planning services and reimbursement for fitness classes are just some examples of what your business might consider providing to employees in 2023 and beyond.

 The shift to hybrid and remote work has underscored the importance of good workplace communication.
 Your direct reports, whether they work on-site or remotely, should feel they can come to you with ideas, questions and concerns at any time.
 And as a leader, you need to make sure you’re doing your part to help promote timely, constructive and positive communication across the entire team.
 Make sure you proactively connect with each team member on a regular basis, too, to get a sense of their workload and job satisfaction.

 7. Continuous feedback on performance

-Many employers are abandoning the annual performance review in favour of more frequent meetings with team members.
-In these one-on-one meetings, talk with your employees about their short- and long-term professional goals and help them visualize their future with the company.
+Many employers are abandoning the annual performance review in favor of more frequent meetings with team members.
+In these one-on-one meetings, talk with your employees about their short- and long-term professional goals, deliver constructive feedback, and help them visualize their future with the company.
 While you should never make promises you can’t keep, talk through potential career advancement scenarios together and lay out a realistic plan for reaching those goals.

 8. Training and development